Kids and sport: trying their best

 - land conservation and emergency service groups

-- dancing, bike riding, skateboarding, rollerblading or kite flying
+- dancing, bike riding, skateboarding or scooting

-- going to the gym (for teenagers)
+- going to the gym (for teenagers).